Probing of colliding wave spacetimes and a quantum Weyl conjecture: Khan-Penrose space-time

 which obviously diverge whenever $U^2+V^2=1$.
 For the ease of notation, we have defined the quantities $w$ and $s$ as above.
 Note that the Kretschmann scalar can be composed out of the Weyl scalars via

+where $R_{abcd}$ denotes the Riemann curvature tensor.
 Since the Kretschmann scalar is a curvature invariant, the corresponding singularity is not removable.
 Similar to Schwarzschild space-time, $\Psi_2$ diverges at least as fast as the squared reciprocal; such a singularity is considered to be strong in the sense of Tipler and Kr\'olak \cite{tipler1978energy,clarke1985conditions}.
 From a physics perspective, this region can be understood as the scattered field that is produced by the collision which eventually suffers self-focusing.
 In this region, also $\Psi_0$ and $\Psi_4$ diverge in the same manner.

 It should be mentioned that the folding singularity in the patches II and III does not fulfill this criterion because, in both, $\Psi_2\equiv0$ and either $\Psi_4=0$ (in II) or $\Psi_0=0$ (in III) while the corresponding other scalar remains non-zero, even diverges.
 Their main divergence can be read off from \eqref{eq:psi0} and \eqref{eq:psi4} to scale with the reciprocal only, that is $(1-V^2)^{-1}$ in II and $(1-U^2)^{-1}$ in III.
 Since the condition for a strong singularity has not been met the folding singularity is considered to be weak in the sense of Tipler and Kr\'olak \cite{yurtsever1988structure}.